jheare/fish310/syllabus.md

 Assignments turned in late will be penalized (at least 5%) for each day they are late unless prior arrangements have been made.
 Question sets (online) will not be accepted after due date.

 Exams:
-Approximately 75% of the material on the exams will be from information presented in lecture or lab, and approximately 25% may be from the assigned reading.
-Class time and/or a time in lab will be scheduled for discussion and to answer questions for exams.
+Approximately 75% of the material on the exams will be from information presented in lecture or lab, and approximately 25% may be from the assigned reading and outside of classroom activites.

 The three exams will consist of:
 • Multiple choice